Colts beat Lions 27-17, but lose QB Sam Ehlinger to injury

+DETROIT (AP) — The Indianapolis Colts’ depth chart at quarterback took another hit.

-DETROIT (AP) — Rookie Sam Ehlinger was knocked out of the preseason finale with a knee injury, delivering another hit on the Indianapolis Colts’ depth chart at quarterback in a 27-17 win over the Detroit Lions on Friday night.
+Rookie Sam Ehlinger was knocked out of the preseason finale with a knee injury in a 27-17 win over the Detroit Lions on Friday night.

+“It didn’t look good,” Colts coach Frank Reich said.
+“We need to wait for the doctors’ final say.”

 With Carson Wentz recovering from foot surgery, Ehlinger is competing with second-year quarterback Jacob Eason to possibly take the team’s first snap in two weeks when the season opens.